Last updated: 01APR2021 (see Changelog for updates)

 MegaPixels: This theme is not optimized for the RG350M, but here is the download link.

 BlackPixel (modified v1): This theme was a recreation posted by a Reddit User.

-RG350M themes from Discord user Ripper00420: this user has been very prolific in making new themes.
-Here is a link to his Dropbox folder, with several themes to try (12 and counting!).
+RG350M themes from Discord user Ripper00420/CoronArcade: this user has been very prolific in making new themes.
+Here is a link to his repository with several themes to try.
 Sample images are below.